Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 14

 Monday May 1st 1916

-Last night I was in training
+Last night I was in yarning

-to run just before going to
+to Ray just before going to

-bed.
-When the Transport
+bed when the Transport

 Sergeant sent up asking